Skip to main content

 How to Identify

-Distinguished from Kentucky bluegrass (Poa pratensis) by the bunch-type (versus rhizomatous spreading) growth, the faster germination (5-7 versus 14-21 days), the glossier leaf surface, the folded (versus folded) vernation, and the shorter lifespan (3-5 versus 10+ years).
-Distinguished from annual ryegrass (L. multiflorum) by the perennial (versus annual) habit, the finer texture, and the folded (versus rolled) vernation.
-Perennial ryegrass—fastest germination, bunchgrass, glossy, wear-tolerant, short-lived, no rhizomes.
+Separated from Kentucky bluegrass (Poa pratensis) by the bunch-type (versus rhizomatous spreading) growth, the faster germination (5-7 versus 14-21 days), the glossier leaf surface, and the shorter lifespan (3-5 versus 10+ years).
+Separated from annual ryegrass (L. multiflorum) by the perennial (versus annual) habit, the narrower texture, and the folded (versus rolled) vernation.
+Perennial ryegrass carries the fastest germination, bunchgrass habit, glossy leaf surface, wear tolerance, short lifespan, and lack of rhizomes — these characters together identify the species at field, lawn, or seed.

 Appearance